Tips For Flying With a Baby

 1. Something to Suck On

-2. Baby carrier
+3. Baby carrier

-3. Anticipate delays
+4. Anticipate delays

 We used to breeze through the security lines with no problem.
 Now that we have Baby J, it’s a completely different story.
 Just check out this picture of what our most recent trip looked like:

-3. Gate check stroller/car seat
+5. Gate check stroller/car seat

-4. Curb Check
+6. Curb Check

 After we’ve unloaded everything, we can barely make it the 10 feet to the curbside check-in, let alone the inside check-in desk.
 It’s so much nicer, just leaving our luggage with the curb guys, getting our boarding passes there, and just going straight to security.
 It’s much easier than standing in the never-ending check-in line, attempting to drag all of our luggage along with us.

-6. Bring lots of diapers, wipes, and snacks (if baby is eating solids)
+7. Bring lots of diapers, wipes, and snacks (if baby is eating solids)

 And don’t forget lots of wipes.
 I can’t tell you how many times I’ve thought I had wipes, only to realize I left them in another diaper bag…and we’ve had to resort to using paper towels in the bathroom.
 Not fun.
 Always bring more than you need.
 They are also nice to have, just to do a quick cleanup after eating a meal on the airplane, or just to wash hands.

 If you do bring baby food, especially in the jars, try and remember to have them easily accessible.
 When you go through security, they will more than likely make you take them out of your bag and do some kind of test on them (they did for us, at least!)
 And when you are on the airplane, having easy access will be a huge help.
 This goes for any item your baby might need during the flight.
 Having a baby on your lap, and trying to rummage through a bag, can be difficult.

-6. Bring the Birth Certificate
+8. Bring the Birth Certificate

-7. Inflight Bassinet
+9. Inflight Bassinet